AtomSDK/atomsdk-demo-ios/README.md

 ```
 You just need to provide a Unique User ID for your user e.g. any unique hash or even user’s email which you think remains consistent and unique for your user.
 ATOM SDK will generate VPN Account behind the scenes automatically and gets your user connected!
 Easy isn’t it?
 # VPN Connection
-You need to declare an object of “VPNProperties” Class to define your connection preferences.
+You need to declare an object of “AtomProperties” Class to define your connection preferences.
 Details of all the available properties can be seen in the inline documentation of “AtomProperties” Class.
 For the least, you need to give Country and Protocol with which you want to connect.

 ```
 AtomProperties* properties = [[AtomProperties alloc] initWithCountry:@"<country>" protocol:@"<protocol>"];